Dev0psKing/Cloud-Practioner-CLF_C02/README.md

 This infrastructure extends to innovations such as _AWS Wavelength_ and _Local Zones_, making AWS a pioneer in providing unique and high-performance services.
 AWS's commitment to staying at the forefront of technology is evident in the periodic refresh of the certification content, reflecting the ever-evolving landscape.
 As a testament to this, even the CTO of Amazon humorously quipped, 'It's basically your fault.'

-The certification explores the 'Well Architected Framework,' offering various 'lenses' with specific focuses.
-If you're keen to delve into the serverless world, you'll find this particularly intriguing.

-Throughout your preparation, you'll encounter various AWS services and tools, such as _Inspector_ and _GuardDuty_, and understand the distinctions between them.
-Additionally, _AWS Systems Manager_ and AWS Systems Manager's ability to deploy operating system and software patches across numerous EC2 instances is a critical skill for system administrators.

-The certification journey also introduces you to _AWS Control Tower_, which enables centralized governance and enforcement of best practices across all your AWS accounts.
-AWS even provides a _Pricing Calculator_ to help you estimate workload costs by region, ensuring cost-efficiency.

-Lastly, the _AWS Personal Health Dashboard_ is an important tool for monitoring AWS health.
-The Personal Health Dashboard plays a pivotal role in monitoring your AWS environment by alerting you to events that might impact it.
-In conclusion, the AWS Cloud Practitioner Certification is a gateway to a world of cloud knowledge, and these notes are your compass to navigate it effectively."

-This repository contains various resources to help pass the AWS Cloud Practitioner Certification.
-The goal is to get certified in 2 weeks of effort or less.

 # AWS Certified Cloud Practitioner Exam CLF-C02
 This contains all the relevant information on the new AWS Certified Cloud Practitioner CLF-C02 exam